bre97-web/Black-Road-CODE-SOURCE/README.md

     VECreativity
 * WRITER SAID IN HEART
     This repository is my FIRST result.I am so exciting , because I would improve mine ability.
-+ HOW USE ?
++ STEP
-  * Download
+  -.
+Download
-    Touch "Tag" bottom , and touch "Blue URL".
+    Touch "Tag" bottom , and choose "Blue URL" .
+You may be download link.
+  -.
+Install
+    Open "SourcePackage.rar" , you should Release file all.
-  * Start
+  -.
+Start
-    Open "source.exe" , you may start.
+    Start up "source.exe" , you may look one "cmd" window.
+  -.
+Use
+    Nothing.
++ F & Q
+  *